Bullying can affect anyone. It can happen at school, in the workplace, in the home or online.

 - verbal (includes sexual harassment)

 - cyberbullying (online bullying)

-Verbal bullying can be face-to-face, written or often over the phone.
-It includes name-calling, put-downs, slagging, threats and sexual harassment.
+Verbal bullying can be face-to-face, written or over the phone.
+It includes name-calling, put-downs, slagging and threats.

 Social bullying is often one of the hardest types of bullying to identify and deal with.

 Social bullying includes being left out, ignored or having rumours spread about you.

 Psychological bullying can be hard to identify.
 It is often less direct and can feel like it is in your head.
 It can include intimidation, dirty looks, stalking, manipulation or unpredictable reactions.

 This type of bullying happens online.
 It can include receiving offensive and abusive messages.
 It also includes hacking into other people's accounts or spreading rumours online.

 Cyberbullying can be difficult to deal with.
 You may not know what to do at first.
 But many new laws have been introduced to protect people from online bullying.